System Requirements and Device Support#

 Tip

-Be aware that ASCOM drivers that are provided by their vendor in a 32 bit-only form will not be accessible by a 64 bit N.I.N.A. or any other 64 bit ASCOM client application.
-If this is the case for you, then the 32 bit version of N.I.N.A. must be installed.
+Be aware that ASCOM drivers that are provided by their vendor in a 32 bit-only form will not be directly accessible by a 64 bit N.I.N.A. or any other 64 bit ASCOM client application.
+If this is the case for you, try to connect via the ASCOM Device Hub instead

 A note to ASCOM driver developers